juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 The elderly mage waved his hand dismissively before lowering himself back into a light nap on the bench.

-The group including Markus left the recreation hall silently.
+The group, including Markus, left the recreation hall silently.
 As soon as they left its premises, Revian and his friends descended into a loud cheer.

 "Settle down," Markus interjected.
 "You heard what Mage Nara said.
 I will approve of this proposal as long as all the safety procedures are followed thoroughly."